 at the 'plot parameter' prompt will result in the program writing the results to fort.17 instead of the PGPLOT window or device, without closing the plot device.
 To restore plotting to that device simply enter as again when you want that to happen.
-The fort.17 format is for the region plotted (possibly with silly numbers for the fitted profile outside the fit range), followed by a list of tick mark positions with the line ID numbers as described above.
+The fort.17 format is wavelength data error fitted profile for the region plotted (possibly with silly numbers for the fitted profile outside the fit range), followed by a list of tick mark positions with the line ID numbers as described above.